 Redcliffe is a great seaside destination.
 The majority of the cycleway is through seaside parkland, notably on the south near Clontarf, but there's also a number of parks in Scarborough and Redcliffe itself.

 - Pelican Park and Bicentennial Park — either side of Bells Beach — are both great destinations.
-The cycleway weaves through both, and there's plenty of places to stop for water or picnics.
-There's a number of eateries across the main road, and it's very much a fish 'n chips area.
+The cycleway weaves through both, and there's plenty of places to stop for water, picnics, or eateries.

 - Redcliffe Lagoon, at the very end of Anzac Avenue, is a decent family area.
 The man-made lagoon is great for the younger ones, but there's picnic areas and shopping areas to explore as well.